Musa Bility: House of Representatives

 Bility was elected to the House of Representatives of Liberia in the 2023 election to represent Nimba County's 7th district on the CPP ticket.
 He defeated incumbent representative Roger S. W. Y. Domah.
-In April 2024, the CPP was dissolved.
 Bility sought the position of speaker of the House.
 His bid for speaker was supported by Senator Prince Johnson.
 The speaker election was won by Jonathan F. Koffa.

 By December 2023, Bility had made a statement rejecting the establishment of a war crimes court in Liberia.
 By February 2024, Bility presented a bill to the House to amend the nationality laws of Liberia.
 Among other things, the bill seeks to remove the restrictions from elected office placed on natural born citizens of Liberia who had obtained dual citizenship.
 The bill unanimously passed the House by September 2024.